 Egg – As in many other recipes, eggs are used for binding.

-Thyme – I’m using freshly cut thyme leaves for a beautiful addition to the flavor.
+Thyme & Rosemary – I’m using freshly cut thyme and rosemary for a lovely addition to the flavor.

 How to make Beef Olives